duparq/hwa/atmel/avr/examples/README.md

 To be able to compile the example projects, you need a properly configured avr-gcc toolchain and GNU Make.
-Python2.7 + pySerial are required if you want to check the CRC of the binary code produced, use the Diabolo bootloader or for testing the examples that communicate.
+Python2.7 + pySerial are required if you want to check the CRC of the binary code produced, use the Diabolo bootloader or for testing the examples that communicape.

 __GNU/Linux__ users usually only have to install the required packages their distribution provides.